hessler/lc-component-library-io/README.md

-# Life.Church Web Services Component Library
+# Life.Church Web Services Library

-Repository for the custom, shared component library for the Life.Church Interactive Web Services team.
+Repository for the custom, shared library for the Life.Church Interactive Web Services team.

 ## Set Up and Use the Library